The 3 Croatian dialects: Što, Kaj, and Ča

 Shtokavian dialect’s main characteristics are:

-- The letter H is often lost (hajde → ajde)
+- Letter H is often lost (hajde → ajde)

-- The emphasis is shifted from the back syllable
+- Emphasis is shifted from the back syllable

 - Inserting the -ev and -ov ends in declination of short masculine gender nouns: